askmeegs/build-a-platform-with-krm/1-setup/README.md

 ## Prerequisites

 1. **A local development environment**, either Linux or MacOS, into which you can install command-line tools.
-2. An empty **Google Cloud project**, with billing enabled.
-Have the Project ID handy. **A note to Googlers** - it's recommended that you use a project outside the `google.com` org.
+2. An **Google Cloud project**, with billing enabled.
+Have the Project ID handy. *A note to Googlers* - it's recommended that you use a project in an external organization.
 3. A **Github account**.
 4. A [**Github Personal Access token**](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with repo creation permissions.

-5. **The following tools installed in your local environment**.
-- git
+## Steps

+### 1. Install the following tools.

+(You might have some of these installed already.)
+You'll use these tools throughout the demos.

 - [gcloud](https://cloud.google.com/sdk/docs/install)
 - [kubectl](https://cloud.google.com/sdk/gcloud/reference/components/install)
 - [kubectx](https://github.com/ahmetb/kubectx#installation)